Jasmine Sanders Looks Fiery & Fresh In See-Through Orange Gown

 “Beautiful color on you!
 Wow,” wrote an admirer, adding a kissing face emoji to their comment.

-Many of the commentators also simply used emoji to communicate their feelings about the post, with numerous followers using fire and orange heart symbols, reflecting the dress’ orange color.
+Many of the commenters also used emoji to communicate their feelings about the post, with numerous followers using fire and orange heart symbols, reflecting the dress’ orange hue.

-Jasmine is no stranger to showing off her sleek physique as well as her stylish looks on her Instagram feed.
+Jasmine is no stranger to showing off her sleek physique as well as her stylish outfits on her Instagram feed.
 As The Inquisitr previously reported, the influencer recently flaunted her enviable figure while sporting an adorable, baby pink sweat set.
-The fresh take on a traditional sweat suit revealed her toned arms and fit legs, as the white socks and sneakers completed the look, giving off a trendy, sporty vibe.
+The fresh take on a traditional sweatsuit revealed her toned arms and fit legs.
+White socks and sneakers completed the look, giving it a trendy, sporty vibe.